paragraph-xyz/docs/src/pages/docs/nfts.md

 ## Collectible Posts

 Turn your entire post into a collectible.

-Coming soon!
+### Configuring collectible posts

+Control the cost, supply & chain of collectible posts in your Paragraph settings, similar to the collectible highlights mentioned above.

+When publishing a post, you can upload an image to be used as the NFT artwork for your NFT.

 ## Embedded Collectibles